rastaunlimited/Helbreath-International-All-In-One/README.txt

     2.)GM.cfg (client)
       log-server-address      = Your External Ip (Internal If Behind Router & You Are Hoster) game-server-mode	      = INTERNET (or LAN If Behind Router)

+How To Run The Server
+     1.)
+Start login.exe
+        Enter Root For User Password Blank
+     2.)
+Start Each Map